AndersDeath/diary2/000-current.md

 # 29 Februar - Donnerstag - Berlin - 527 Tag der Einwanderung - Sunny-Cold

 So, the BVG strike consumed tons of time today.
 Because of them I could not visit meetup that I was wainting for two months. the situation with transportation is weird here.
 However the day was nice.
 I am still in schedule.
 I am proud of it.
+Tomorrow I will have sport and I've been waiting for it.